ErlendHaa/dlisio/python/docs/lis/userguide.rst

 .. note::
    LIS79 opens for the presence of duplicated DFSR, for redundancy.
-Currently, dlisio have no support for identifying redudant DFSR, and curves() will return empty array's for these.
+Currently, dlisio has no support for identifying redudant DFSRs, and curves() will return empty arrays for these.